 This product is a non-negotiable in our house in our morning routine.
 Shower, teeth, hair, sunscreen!
 Don’t forget your ears!

 It is normal for our kids to put sunscreen on EVERYDAY of the year not just our beach days.
 Sunscreen is without a doubt the most important skincare product you should own.
 This triple protection (UVA, UVB and antioxidant) broad spectrum SPF 50+ daily moisturiser is for all skin types.
 It goes on smoothly after my serums and acts as a hydrating moisturiser.
 When wearing makeup, it does not affect the texture or the application of my foundation.
 This is an essential product for everyone.

 Ingredients Butyl Methoxydibenzoylmethane, Phenylbenzimidazole Sulfonic Acid, Octyl Methoxycinnamate (Ethylhexyl Methoxycinnamate), Octocrylene and Bemotrizinol, Shea Butter, Provitamin B5 (Panthenol), Glycerin, Sodium Hyaluronate, Vitamin B3 (Niacinamide) and Vitamin E (Tocopheral), Silica

-“Regular treatments and an excellent home care regime”
+In one sentence it would be, regular treatments and an excellent home care regime.